What can I buy online at M&S since the hack?

 M&S boss Stuart Machin confirmed the hackers got in through "social engineering" - when they pretend to be someone trustworthy, and trick an employee into giving out passwords or login access.

-He said this was done through a third party which had access to M&S systems.
+He said this was done through a third party that had access to M&S systems.

 It's costing the company millions